MetaBarj0/shangelog-tools/README.md

 - Each time you want to release, that is, as often as possible, ideally in a CI/CD environment.
 - After a rebase, when commit sha have changed.

-## Package tools

-As you wish, it's not mandatory.
-You can use the full feature set of these tools directly in this repository.
-Packaging tools maybe an interesting option if you want them system wide.
-Keep in mind however you'll have to manually handle any update of them as you'll lose the git repository.